mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

-# Replicating Results of Sarah Eaglesfield and Truman Black
+# Replicating Results of Truman Black
-This repository's purpose is to store detail on discrepancies noted by Sarah Eaglesfield and Truman Black, as well as attempting to replicate their results
+This repository's purpose is to store detail on discrepancies noted by Truman Black, as well as attempting to replicate his results

 To prevent the removal/disappearance of data over time, all links have been saved to archive.org.
 When replicating results please be cognizant of snapshot date, I will provide the snapshot dates I use such that results may be replicated apples-to-apples.